 The hydrating fruit contains 14 percent of the DV for vitamin C per cup.
 Watermelon also provides potassium (an electrolyte), making it a perfect snack post-workout.

-Below, check out this handy chart that lists the top foods high in vitamin C.
+Below, check out the top fruits and vegetables high in vitamin C chart.

 Vitamin C Content